opencv-ai/opencv-blog/Modelplace_Cloud_API/Object_detection/README.md

 ```

 ### 4.2 Wait until the model's execution state is "finished"
-See Task status for a full description of the model's execution states
+See [Modelplace Cloud API] docs for a full description of the model's execution states
 ``` python
 from tqdm import tqdm
 import time